 Founded in 2017, they were the first spirits producer in Perth.
 They use locally sourced botanicals including Perthshire raspberries, and their Pink Gin won gold at the Scottish Gin Awards 2021.

-This centrally located facility near the train station has a training pool, a leisure pool, and flumes.
-Unfortunately the outdoor pool, whirlpools and jacuzzis are currently out of order (August 2025).
+This centrally located facility near the train station has a training pool, leisure pool with flumes and water features, sauna and steam room.

 This castle is on the outskirts of Perth.
 Consisting of two towers built in the 15th and 16th centuries, the castle was known as the house of Ruthven.

-Highlights include a 16th century painted ceiling and the maiden's leap - a 9 foot gap between the top of the two towers which is named after a daughter of the Ruthvens, Dorothea, who jumped over it while fleeing from her mother after being discovered visiting her fiance in the other tower.
+Highlights include a 16th century painted ceiling and the maiden's leap - a 9 foot gap between the top of the two towers.
+This is named after a daughter of the Ruthvens, Dorothea, who jumped over it while fleeing from her mother after being discovered visiting her fiancé in the other tower.

 The castle has had many famous visitors including Mary Queen of Scots who took her honeymoon here in 1565.